NatureNai/legofinalproject/README.md

 My child also reminds me that, even as an adult, the best way to learn is through play.
 That is the reason I chose to work on this project.

 I remained resilient and found household items to replace tools I did not have.
-Because of this I created the start of my own build kit and workshop.
+Because of this, I created the start of my own build kit and workshop.
+I am starting from scratch and starting earlier than I thought I would.

+I learned to solder and to use and build hardware.
 I plan to keep building toys to expand on my knowledge base of machine learning.
+I am passionate about this field and I know that I will build amazing things in the future.

 I researched different codes to test when troubleshooting.
 I reached out to mentors and continously asked questions.

+This is a great artificial intelligence exercise.
+What is next for me includes finding a program that will support TensorFlow so that I can teach the machine learning raspberry pi cameras to detect my face.
+I want to help destroy the narrative that AI cannot detect faces of people of color that well.

+Please navigate to https://github.com/NatureNai/legofinalproject/blob/main/DiaryRobotFace for the link to my personal diary regarding this project and more personal thoughts I endured and will continue to endure.

 I learned how to: